synergyjs/synergyjs.org/pages/prerendering.md

-## Pre-rendering
+# Prerendering

-Pre-rendering is useful when you need to get content rendered immediately as part of the initial page load, without having to wait for JavaScript to build the page first.
+Prerendering is useful when you need to get content rendered immediately as part of the initial page load, without having to wait for JavaScript to build the page first.